Portfolio Backtest

 Tax-Aware Engine

 Tax-aware engine runs the same portfolio settings through a lot-level tax engine.
 The tax profile controls filing status, income, state, account type, lot selection, and optional loss-harvesting settings.
+In addition to the raw ledgers, tax-aware runs also produce a canonical diagnostics layer for drag attribution, high-impact events, concentrated-gain warnings, and explicit applicability states.

 See Tax-Aware Backtest for the accounting assumptions and output interpretation.